bwhrit/Remove-Emojis-VSCode/README.md

 ## Usage

-### Command Palette
+### Smart Command
-Open the Command Palette (`Cmd+Shift+P` on macOS, `Ctrl+Shift+P` on Windows/Linux) and search for:
+The extension now uses a single intelligent command that adapts to your context:

+- **`Remove Emojis`** - Automatically detects what you want to process:
-- `Remove Emojis: Current File` - Remove emojis from the active editor
+  - Current file (if editor is active)
-- `Remove Emojis: Selected Files` - Choose multiple files to process
-- `Remove Emojis: Folder (Non-Recursive)` - Process all files in a folder
-- `Remove Emojis: Folder (Recursive)` - Process folder and all subdirectories
-- `Remove Emojis: Preview Changes` - Preview changes before applying
+  - Selected files/folders (if selected in explorer)
+  - Specific file/folder (if right-clicked)
+  - File picker (if no context available)

+### Quick Preview
+- **`Preview Emoji Removal`** - Quickly preview changes for the current file

 ### Context Menu
-- **Editor**: Right-click in any open file to access emoji removal options
+- **Editor**: Right-click in any open file for emoji removal options
-- **Explorer**: Right-click on files or folders in the Explorer sidebar
+- **Explorer**: Right-click on files or folders to process them

+### Smart Features
+- **Context Detection**: Automatically understands what you want to process
+- **Confirmation Dialogs**: Safe operation with preview options
+- **Progress Feedback**: Real-time progress with cancellable operations
+- **Smart Folder Processing**: Automatically suggests recursive processing for large folders

 ### Examples